sungjun3010/NetworkX_practice/README.md

 # NetworkX_practice

-Practice code to get used to NetworkX library utilize DB (pymysql, sqlalchemy library)
+Practice code to get used to NetworkX library and [Gephi](https://gephi.org/) program